Namankumar2487/ConnectHub/Readme.md

 # Connect Hub

-Connecet is a webApp Developed using Python Django as a Backend.
+ConnectHub is a webApp Developed using Python Django as a Backend.
 Basically its a place where developers can communicate with each other for having a Efficient Environment in a attractive User interface.